About Road Justice

 1. To ensure high quality police investigations of all road traffic collisions involving injury and death.

-2. To ensure the police and prosecution make better charging and prosecution decisions.
+2. To ensure the police and prosecution make appropriate charging and prosecution decisions.

 3. Sentences that reflect the severity of the offence and discourage bad driving, including greater use of substantial driving bans.